kerthcet/homepage/themes/smigle/site/content/posts/principles_i_learned_my_life.md

 3. You're the average of the people around you.
 Surround yourself with people who can push you to succeed.

 4. Failing to plan is planning to fail.
-Time will be wasted slowly and then suddenly.
+Time will be wasted slowly, then suddenly.

-5. Always choose the harder way.
-It's less crowded and more rewarding, more challenging as well.
+5. Extraordinary begins where average ends.
+Be different from the crowd.

 6. Pay for your time.
 Invest your time in what matters most.